Rainbow (TV series): Theme song

-The theme song for the show was actually a small part of the full version, also called "Rainbow" and written by Hugh Portnow, Lady Hornsbrie, Hugh Fraser and Tim Thomas of the band Telltale, who regularly appeared in the first two seasons of the show.
+The theme song for the show was a small part of a full version, also called "Rainbow", written by Hugh Portnow, Lady Hornsbrie, Hugh Fraser and Tim Thomas of the band Telltale, who regularly appeared in the first two series of the show.
 It was released as a single on an offshoot of the Music for Pleasure label called Surprise, Surprise in 1973 with the B-side "Windy Day".
 Although Telltale left the show in 1974, their recording of the theme tune continued to be used until the end of the original show's run in 1992.